Best Rollers for Painting Furniture

 Cons:

-• It’s more likely to shed than the Mohair roller
+• It’s more likely to shed than the Mohair

-So, before painting with this roller, wrap it with some painter’s tape, and then remove the tape to remove any loose threads.
+This means you might find fibers on your finished piece once it dries.
+So, before using it, wrap it with some painter’s tape, and then remove the tape to remove any loose threads.

-Wrapping roller with painters tape to remove any loose threads
+Using painters tape to remove any loose threads

-High-Density Foam Mini Paint Roller
+High Density Foam Mini Roller

-High-Density Foam Mini Paint Roller
+High Density Foam Mini Paint Roller

-closeup of high density foam paint roller
+closeup of high density foam nap

 Pros: